modip-org/spec/format_spec.md

 ### `description` (optional)

 A long description of the project.
-HTML MAY be used.
-Markdown or other forms of rich text CANNOT be used.
-See **format_implementing.md** for information on how launchers should implement HTML, as well as forbidden elements and other guidelines.
-This may contain new line characters.
+Formatted Text MAY be used.

 ---